Deployment architecture for Ultra Tasks

 Deployment of tasks

-- All Tasks deployed in the Eastern region should have the same unique pre/postfix; likewise, all Tasks deployed in the Western region should have the same unique pre/postfix.
+- All Tasks deployed in the Eastern region should have the same unique prefix and suffix; likewise, all tasks deployed in the Western region should have the same unique prefix and suffix.

 - Load balancers require FeedMaster port information.